virreck/The-Veil/README.md

 ## 4. Civilizational Structure

-### The Concordium
+### The Concordium, Order, and Sanctum
 The Concordium is the public doctrinal and civic layer.
-It gives ordinary people meaning, ritual language, ethics, and a safe interpretive framework for living in a Veil-exposed reality.

-### The Order
-The Order is not secret.
-It is public, visible, and respected.
-Its purpose is the guidance and oversight of the Vael'Fyrn, along with stewardship of the military branches associated with them, including Veil-Bearers and the Oathbound.
-The Order embodies restraint, skill, and disciplined attunement.

-### The Sanctum
-The Sanctum is the highest level.
-It sits above the visible structures and holds the deepest decisions: existential risk, containment of truths that cannot safely be circulated, and the long-horizon direction of civilization.
+The Order is the visible guidance and oversight of the Vael'Fyrn and their military branches.
+The Sanctum sits above them all, managing existential risk and the long-horizon direction of civilization.

 ### The Dominion
 The Dominion is the mirror empire: a unified imperial machine that believes power belongs to those strong enough to take it.
 It sees the Veil not as something to live with but as something to force, reopen, strip, and weaponize.